tiagoboeing/create-styleguide-cli/README.md

 | React / Next.js                           | ✅ Yes    |
 | TypeScript (use Angular template for now) | Roadmap  |

-> You can contribute sending a pull request
+> Contribute sending a pull request or can be a sponsor

 ## Use